Nurturing leads in HubSpot (in 2020): The ultimate guide

 Ch 1.
 Understanding the Buyer Persona

-Since you’re already attracting leads into the business, you might have a decent idea on what type of potential client your service or product attract.
+Since you’re already attracting leads into the business, you might have a decent idea of what type of potential client your service or product attracts.

 Your product or service definitely satisfies some sort of need, right?

-But how do we know what type of person it is that’s going to purchase it?
+But how do we know what type of a person it is that’s going to purchase it?

 It’s generally a mix of market research, but if you’re a new business, this is probably something that you’re working to figure out.